 of a short distance between notes (i.e., no octaves for a while--the stronger

 • Once you can begin to play again, both Eric Bolvin and Michael Haig recommend

-doing a lot of exercises from the first couple pages of Herbert L. Clarke's Technical
+doing a lot of exercises from the first couple pages of Herbert L. Clarke's

-at reasonable--well controlled--speeds.
+them softly, at reasonable--well controlled--speeds.

 • Jeanne Pocius recommends the playing softly and gently of double pedals